dorianbanana/web3whitelist/README.md

 ## Introduction

-Navigating the web3 ecosystem, including decentralized finance (DeFi), wallet interfaces, and NFT marketplaces, poses security risks from malicious sites.
-The Web3 Whitelist Chrome Extension addresses these challenges.
-It restricts browser access to a predefined list of trusted domains, reducing exposure to phishing and scams.
-Leveraging Chrome's declarative net request API, the extension ensures only whitelisted domains are accessible.
-Moreover, the extension is completely free to use.
+The "Web3 Whitelist" Chrome Extension is a completely free tool designed to enhance security when navigating the web3 ecosystem, which includes decentralized finance (DeFi), wallet sites, and NFT marketplaces.
+Malicious sites pose significant security risks in this space.
+By restricting browser access to a predefined list of trusted domains and your personally trusted custom whitelist, this extension reduces the risk of phishing attacks and scams.
+Using Chrome's declarative net request API, it ensures that only whitelisted domains are accessible.

 ## Features